wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-sql-scale-guidance.md

 ![SQL Server Management Studio - query plan][SSMSQueryPlan]

-To analyze the query plan in the **SQL Database Management Portal**, use the highlightd toolbar buttons.
+To analyze the query plan in the **SQL Database Management Portal**, use the highlighted toolbar buttons.

 ![SQL Database Management Portal - query plan][PortalSqlManagementQueryPlan]